 - An eternal loving rapport can be developed with your baby.

-- A mother has fewer chances of getting breast cancer, ovarian cancer, uterine cancer and heart diseases.
+- A mother has fewer chances of getting breast cancer, ovarian cancer, uterine cancer and heart disease.

 - No strain for mothers to prepare baby formula every time to feed their hungry infants.
 So, saving time and energy.

-- Aids to losing weight quickly which is gained during pregnancy.
+- Aids in losing weight quickly which is gained during pregnancy.

 - Fewer chances of getting postpartum depression.